Barry Divola

 Barry Charles Divola is an Australian journalist, columnist and author.

 Birth and family

 Divola was born in Sydney, the first son of Kevin Divola.
 He was educated at Newington College.
-He lives in Perth, Western Australia, with his wife and two young daughters.
+He lives in Perth, Western Australia, with his wife and two daughters.

 Writing career

 Divola is a regular contributor to The Sydney Morning Herald and was a columnist and feature writer for that newspaper's monthly publication, (sydney) magazine, where he presented the columns Street Life and Hole in the Wall.
 He was the music critic for Who, a senior writer for Rolling Stone and contributor to Madison and Entertainment Weekly.